The Spectroscopic Classification of Astronomical Transients (SCAT) Survey: Overview, Pipeline Description, Initial Results, and Future Plans: SCAT Data Reduction and Calibration

 During spectroscopic exposures, stars that fall in the SNIFS P-channel FoV are imaged concurrently through one of the available filters, usually the MF or $V$-band filter.
 The MF images cannot be astrometrically calibrated with the \textsc{astrometry.net} software due to the inter-filter gaps and the low number of reference stars.
 Instead, we use the telescope offset between the $V$-band acquisition image and the MF image to obtain a coarse alignment which is then tweaked (up to a few arc-seconds) by centroiding stars detected in both frames.

 After astrometric calibration, we perform PSF-fitting photometry on each image.
 The full-frame $V$-band acquisition images have enough stars where the PSF can be derived independently for each image.
 For the MF images, we apply the wavelength-dependent PSF fit from the spectroscopic exposure (see \S\ref{subsec:pipeline.BR}) because the spectroscopic and photometric PSFs are similar \citep{pereira2008}.
 Finally, we zeropoint each image using the \textsc{refcat} catalog \citep{refcatref}.
+Stars used to model the PSF are required to have no sources within 5\arcsec and $12 < m ~\rm{[mag]} < 18$.
+The brightness and crowding limitations are removed when applying the PSF to sources detected in the image except for the exclusion of saturated objects.
+Sources that are separated by $< 2 \times $FWHM have their PSF fluxes fit simultaneously with a common background level.